vmaimone/vue-dialog/README.md

 todo
 ```
 import Vue from 'vue'
-import vModal from 'vue-dialog'
+import VueDialog from 'vue-dialog'

-Vue.use(vModal)
+Vue.use(VueDialog)

 new Vue({
   modal: {